This article explains why cannot shrink partition in Windows Disk Management, and what to do if unable to shrink C drive with Shrink Volume function.

 However, many people feedback that they cannot shrink partition with Shrink Volume in Windows Disk Management, some people cannot shrink C drive to create new volume, some people cannot shrink partition D to expand C. This article introduces why Disk Management is unable to shrink partition and how to fix this issue.

-Can’t shrink volume C in Windows 10/8/7/Vista
+Why cannot shrink volume in Windows Disk Management

 Checking the log in Event Viewer, Event 257 shows: "The volume (C:) was not optimized because an error was encountered: This shrink size specified is too big.
 (0x89000021)"

-Why you cannot shrink C drive in Disk Management
+Why cannot shrink C drive beyond half